 1. Network With Anyone and Everyone

-When it comes to sales advice, the best way of hearing about tons of tested and proven tactics that work is checking out some popular sales podcasts, and we’ve compiled a list of really great resources for 2019.
+When it comes to sales advice, the best way of hearing about tons of tested and proven tactics that work is checking out some popular sales podcasts, and we’ve compiled a list of really great resources.